 We ask applicants to explain in 500 words or less, how the Tricia Moate Award will contribute to their personal and professional development, and the impact this will have for sarcoma patients.

-Applications will be judged by a small committee, comprising two consultant nurses, a clinical nurse specialist and a sarcoma physiotherapist.
+Applications will be judged by a small committee, comprising of nurses, allied health professionals and patients.

 Tricia trained as a nurse in the 1970s, including specialising in palliative care nursing.
 She was diagnosed with sarcoma in 2004.
 After extensive surgery, chemotherapy and radiotherapy, and not being able to return to work, she used her experience as a patient and her expertise as a nurse to advocate for the sarcoma community.